DreamOfTheRedChamber/think-bigger/README.md

 * **What are you making now**
  * Since this position is not exactly the same as my current job, let’s discuss what my responsibilities at this company will be and work together to determine a fair salary for this position.

+#### Questions to ask at the end<a id="questions-to-ask-at-the-end"></a>
+* Show passion
+* The thing you like most about this company
+* Onboarding process
+* Daily life
+* Why is the position open
+* Who will I report to and what is his/her background
+* What does a typical day or week look like for my position
+* What brought you to the company
+* What growth opportunities will there be for me
+* What are the primary goals for my position and how will I be evaluated
+* Who else will be on my team and who outside of my team will I work with frequently
+* Ask about the next steps in the process and whether you can provide more information

 ### Stories about technical experience<a id="stories-about-technical-experience"></a>
 * a story for each bullet point on resume
   * Start with an overview: overview of the problem, solution, and your role - let interviewer go deeper